jadedavies11/simplifier-project-source-control/README.md

   * Name of user to commit as.
 * SIMPLIFIER_ADDRESS
   * Address of project - e.g. `https://api.simplifier.net/<project>/zip`
-  * Docs on project zip [Simplifier API](https://docs.fire.ly/projects/Simplifier/features/api.html#project-zip-api)
+  * See Firely docs on project zip using the [Simplifier API](https://docs.fire.ly/projects/Simplifier/features/api.html#project-zip-api)

 ## Configure branches to delete automatically

 The action will create and merge a PR into main.
-To automatically delete the head branch when the PR is merged, see [github docs](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-the-automatic-deletion-of-branches)
+To automatically delete the head branch when the PR is merged, see [GitHub docs](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-the-automatic-deletion-of-branches)

 Updated at: Tue Jun 13 08:12:44 UTC 2023